top of page

 Reason for Disbarment:

-Connor received a summary disbarment after being convicted of a federal felony involving moral turpitude — a serious type of crime that reflects dishonesty or immorality and automatically disqualifies an attorney from practicing law.
+Connor received a summary disbarment after being convicted of a federal felony involving moral turpitude.
+This type of crime reflects dishonesty and automatically disqualifies an attorney from practicing law.

 Effective Date: March 26, 2025